Alsobrook Law Group

 Property Division

 Decisions over money and property frequently become contentious, and in fact, this is one of the reasons many couples get divorced in the first place.
 During an Auburn divorce, all marital assets must be divided fairly and equitably.
-A marital asset is generally one that was acquired while the couple was married, such as the purchase of a home or vehicle, or a joint bank account.
-Non-marital assets are assets that one of the spouses owned solely prior to the marriage.

 Other Legal Matters Related to a Divorce